 The federal OSHA poster informs workers of their rights under their Occupational Safety and Health Act, and, according to 1903.2, covered employers must post it at the workplace.

 So how can you get a copy of the poster?
-Here are a few ways:
+We’ve got the information you need below.

 - Order a copy online

 - Order a copy by phone by calling OSHA’s toll-free number at 1-800-321-6742 (OSHA) or the OSHA Publications Office at 202-693-1888